 Pay Attention to Your Emotional Needs

 Find a support group to participate in and/or a therapist to talk with.
 A little talk therapy can go a long way when you are feeling overwhelmed emotionally.
 It's important for you to take responsibility for your own emotional well-being at this time of adversity and make sure that you nurture yourself emotionally, physically, and spiritually.

 Stay Physically Fit

 Stay as active as possible by keeping a regular exercise routine.
 Nothing helps our emotions bounce back better than physical activity.
-It will help in relieving tense, anger and anxiety.
-Regular exercise is a great way to improve emotional well-being and elevate your mood, also.
+It will help in relieving tension, anger, and anxiety.
+Regular exercise is a great way to improve emotional well-being and elevate your mood, too.

-Do Things That Will Nurture You Emotionally and Physically
+Do Things That Nurture You Emotionally and Physically

 Read a good book, get plenty of rest, take a hot bath, develop a new hobby, eat healthy and nutritious foods, and surround yourself with positive people.
 Put effort into living a lifestyle that will promote feelings of good self-worth and esteem during this time of adversity.